Red Sox vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Red Sox have a record of 4-2.
+- In seven games as the underdog over the last 10 matchups, the Red Sox have posted a mark of 4-3.

-- In their last 10 games with an over/under, the Red Sox and their opponents have combined to eclipse the total eight times.
+- In their last 10 matchups with a total posted by oddsmakers, the Red Sox and their opponents are 9-1-0 when it comes to hitting the over.

 - Bookmakers have yet to post a spread in any of the Red Sox's past 10 games.
-The average over/under set by bookmakers in Boston's past eight contests has been 8.8, a span during which the Red Sox and their opponents have hit the over every time.
+The average over/under established by bookmakers in Boston's past nine contests has been 8.9, a stretch in which the Red Sox and their opponents have hit the over each time.

 Red Sox Betting Records & Stats

-- The Red Sox have been chosen as underdogs in 64 games this year and have walked away with the win 34 times (53.1%) in those games.
+- The Red Sox have been underdogs in 65 games this season and have come away with the win 34 times (52.3%) in those contests.

-- Sportsbooks have implied with the moneyline set for this matchup that the Red Sox have a 51.2% chance of pulling out a win.
+- The moneyline set for this matchup implies the Red Sox have a 47.6% chance of walking away with the win.

-- Boston's games have gone over the total in 64 of its 126 chances.
+- Boston and its opponents have gone over the total this season in 65 of its 127 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!